lukesturgeon/SyntheticAerialRobotics/README.md

 A working sketch that includes all basic interface elements necessary to interact with a single motor.

 ##### SyntheticAerialRoboticsInterface
 A working sketch to visualise and measure the position of the actor in 3D space.
-Using real-world measurements in MM to construct the box, all values afterwards will work at that scale.
+Using real-world measurements in CM to construct the box, all values afterwards will work at that scale.

 ---